italia/designers.italia.it/.github/ISSUE_TEMPLATE/open-an-issue---EN.md

  > Explain why you consider this report relevant.
  > Highlight any analyses, verifications, and tests you've conducted to support your report (e.g., data analytics, heuristic analysis, usability tests, accessibility checks), if available.
  ## Context.
- > If relevant please include information on device type, operating system, browser.
+ > If relevant, please provide details on the device type, operating system and browser.
  > Consider adding screen captures to enhance your report.
  ## Other
  > If available, provide links to related examples, research, designs or code